-It is very important that your doctor check your progress at regular visits to see if the medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that the medicine is working properly.
 Blood tests may be needed to check for unwanted effects.
 Be sure to keep all appointments.

-Stop using this medicine and call your doctor right away if you start having pain in chest, groin, or legs, especially the calves; difficulty with breathing; severe, sudden headache; slurred speech; sudden, unexplained shortness of breath; sudden loss of coordination; sudden, severe weakness or numbness in arm or leg; or vision changes.
+Call your doctor right away if you start having pains in the chest, groin, or legs, especially the calves, difficulty with breathing, severe, sudden headache, slurred speech, sudden, sudden loss of coordination, sudden, severe weakness or numbness in the arm or leg, or vision changes.
 These may be symptoms of thromboembolism.